Vietnam.vn - Nền tảng quảng bá Việt Nam

 Permanent Deputy Minister Nguyen Minh Vu emphasized that through the Program and with valuable support from experts, many "hidden treasures" of Vietnam have been discovered, preserved, and strongly spread to the domestic and international communities.

 The Deputy Minister affirmed that Vietnam is committed to accompanying UNESCO in its efforts to preserve human memory.
-Vietnam currently owns 73 heritage sites and UNESCO titles, including 11 documentary heritages recognized by UNESCO, and is implementing many conservation and digitization initiatives, as well as submitting new dossiers, with the desire to turn potential into regional and world heritage.
+Vietnam currently owns 73 heritage sites and UNESCO titles, including 11 documentary heritages recognized by UNESCO, and is implementing many initiatives for preservation and digitization, as well as submitting new dossiers, with the hope of turning their potential into regional and world heritage.

-In that spirit, Deputy Minister Nguyen Minh Vu proposed that UNESCO continue to accompany Vietnam through specific forms of support such as: consulting on policy development, sharing international expertise, organizing training courses to improve capacity for experts and staff working in the conservation of documentary heritage.
+In that spirit, Deputy Minister Nguyen Minh Vu proposed that UNESCO continue to accompany Vietnam through specific forms of support such as: consulting on policy development, sharing international expertise, and organizing training courses to improve capacity for experts and staff working in the field of documentary heritage conservation.

-On behalf of the delegation, Dr. Fackson Banda expressed his honor to visit Vietnam at such a meaningful time – when Vietnam is looking forward to celebrating major holidays.
-He expressed his honor to be the representative of UNESCO to directly present the World Documentary Heritage Certificate to the Collection of the late Musician Hoang Van – a monument of Vietnamese revolutionary music, who has left a deep impression on the minds of many generations of Vietnamese people.
+On behalf of the delegation of experts, Dr. Fackson Banda expressed his honor to visit Vietnam at such a meaningful time – when Vietnam is looking forward to celebrating major holidays.
+He expressed his honor to be the representative of UNESCO to directly present the World Documentary Heritage Certificate to the Collection of the late Musician Hoang Van – a monument of Vietnamese revolutionary music, who has left a deep impression in the minds of many generations of Vietnamese people.

 Dr. Banda highly appreciated Vietnam's seriousness, methodical spirit and professionalism throughout the entire process of building the dossier, from research, collection, preservation to presentation of the collection's outstanding global value.

-Dr. Vu Minh Huong, Vice President of the Memory of the World Committee for the Asia-Pacific region and a direct consultant for the dossier, shared more about the journey of preparing the dossier for the late musician Hoang Van.
+Dr. Vu Minh Huong, Vice President of the Memory of the World Committee for the Asia-Pacific region, and a direct consultant for the dossier, shared more about the journey of preparing the dossier of the late musician Hoang Van.
 She emphasized that this was an exemplary collaborative effort between Vietnamese experts and a team of international experts.

-Sharing about the trip, Dr. Banda said that he had the opportunity to conduct field surveys at some typical documentary heritages that have been recognized by UNESCO such as the Doctorate Steles at the Temple of Literature and the Nguyen Dynasty Woodblocks.
+Sharing about the working trip, Dr. Banda said that he had the opportunity to conduct field surveys at some typical documentary heritages that have been recognized by UNESCO such as the Doctorate Steles of the Temple of Literature - Quoc Tu Giam and the Nguyen Dynasty Woodblocks.
 He was impressed by Vietnam's serious investment and comprehensive approach to conservation, not only to protect the original values, but also to promote the spread of heritage to the community, especially the younger generation.

 Dr. Banda also appreciated Vietnam's establishment of a solid legal framework through the Law on Heritage (amended), which includes a separate chapter for documentary heritage, demonstrating Vietnam's strategic vision in this field.